Abed's Uncontrollable Christmas: Plot

 On the last day of the semester, Abed (Danny Pudi) begins seeing life as stop motion.
-He announces this in the cafeteria to the study group's concern and runs through the parking lot, jumping on cars while singing about Christmas until he is tasered.
+He announces this in the cafeteria to the study group's concern, then runs through the parking lot, where he sees Chang (Ken Jeong) as a snowman, and jumps on cars while singing about Christmas until he is tasered.
 In psychology professor Ian Duncan's (John Oliver) office, Jeff (Joel McHale) and Britta (Gillian Jacobs) express concern at Abed's risk of expulsion.
 Duncan believes he can publish a paper about Abed's delusions.

-Abed denies that he needs therapy, but Britta leads him to the study room where Duncan claims he is a Christmas wizard to ensure Abed's compliance.
-Abed describes their journey to Planet Abed, where the characters transform into toys: Jeff-in-the-Box, Troy Soldier (Donald Glover), Britta-Bot, Teddy Pierce (Chevy Chase), Ballerannie (Alison Brie) and Baby Doll Shirley (Yvette Nicole Brown).
+Despite Abed's protests against therapy, Britta leads him to the study room, where Duncan claims he is a Christmas wizard to ensure Abed's compliance.
+Abed describes their journey to Planet Abed, where his friends transform into toys: Jeff-in-the-Box, Troy Soldier (Donald Glover), Britta-Bot, Teddy Pierce (Chevy Chase), Ballerannie (Alison Brie) and Baby Doll Shirley (Yvette Nicole Brown).
 Shirley protests at her character and is ejected by Duncan, who summons a remote-control Christmas pterodactyl; Jeff is eaten by insects called "humbugs" for being sarcastic.
 Abed and Annie sing brief songs about their downfall.

 The others arrive at the Cave of Frozen Memories.
 Duncan seeks to discover Abed's repressed memories but ends up revealing his own childhood, where his father was absent at Christmas.
-He exits, shortly followed by Britta, who Abed rejects for tricking him into therapy.
+He exits, shortly followed by Britta, whom Abed rejects for tricking him into therapy.
 Abed, Annie, Troy, and Pierce board a train to the North Pole, but Pierce, having only agreed to play along under the promise of free Christmas cookies, leaves to use the toilet.
-Abed talks about watching Rudolph the Red-Nosed Reindeer (1964) with his mom every year when she visits on December 9.
+Abed talks about watching Rudolph the Red-Nosed Reindeer (1964) with his mother every year when she visits on December 9.
 When Troy informs him it is currently December 9, Abed replies that it must be December 8 as his mother is not here.

 Duncan chases Abed across the roof of the train until Annie and Troy restrain him.
-Pierce returns to find Abed in Santa's workshop and they discover the meaning of Christmas: a DVD of Lost season 1, which Abed says represents lack of payoff.
+Pierce returns to find Abed in Santa's workshop, and they discover a gift box containing a DVD of Lost season 1, which Abed says represents lack of payoff.
 Duncan returns with a Christmas card from Abed's mother, informing him that she has a new family and will not be visiting.
-Abed freezes in a block of ice.
-The other characters return and turn on Duncan, attacking and removing him with the pterodactyl.
-Abed unfreezes and concludes that the meaning of Christmas is being with his friends.
+Abed, realizing that this version of Duncan is an evil Christmas warlock, freezes in a block of ice.
+The other characters return and turn on Duncan, attacking and removing him with the pterodactyl while singing about what Christmas means to each of them.
+Abed unfreezes and concludes that the meaning of Christmas is to give it meaning, so he decides that Christmas to him should mean spending time with friends.

-The group return to the study room and join Abed in his dorm, watching Rudolph the Red-Nosed Reindeer.
-In a post-credits scene, Troy and Abed talk about stop motion food while Troy eats a sandwich.
+The group returns to the study room and joins Abed in his dorm, watching Rudolph the Red-Nosed Reindeer.
+In a post-credits scene, Troy and Abed talk about stop motion food while Troy eats a sandwich, then amuse themselves by trading heads.